Taha-Batur-Senli/CS102_Section03_Group_03C/group/readme2.txt

 	-Berkay İnceişçi: I worked on reservation process and I was responsible for making our app time sensitive -Ege Ergül: I worked on manuplating the data on Firebase, connecting it to our app, and I also worked on reservation objects.
 	-Bora Altınok:I worked on connecting database to Android Studio ,and creating the basic skeleton of our project.
+	-Ali Eren Günaltılı: I worked on image uploading mechanism and built a connection between Firestorage and Firebase.
+	-Arda Tavusbay: I created our design and Adobe XD, and then implemented it to our Android Studio project and worked on           	  integrating xml files to java classes.
 	-Taha Batur Şenli: I worked on our app's GUI and apperance, mostly spending time on XML classes and event listeners.
-	-Ali Eren Günaltılı:I worked on image uploading mechanism and built a connection between firestorage and firebase.
-	-Arda Tavusbay: I created our design and Adobe XD, and then implemented it to our Android Studio project and worked on           	  integrating xml files to java classes.
 -------------------------------------------------------------------------------------------------------------------------------------
 Softwares: Android Studio 3.6, java8.0, SDK version 26, Firebase, GitHub
 Implementations: minSdkVersion 26, targetSdkVersion 29, compileSdkVersion 29.